Key Ideas about this Work of Art

 - This object would have been worn to ceremonies commemorating events in the oba’s reign or celebrating his spiritual or moral leadership.

-- The creator of this pendant was from Edo, also known as Benin City, in the Benin Kingdom of what is now Nigeria.
+- The creator of this pendant was from Edo, also known as Benin City, in the Benin Kingdom in what is now Nigeria.
 This city was one of the most prosperous and developed in the world during medieval times, and it is famous for the brass and bronze work that Edo artists created.

 - The history of Edo and its people was unknown for many years, due to colonial efforts to keep people from learning about African history.
 This pendant is evidence of the strength of the Edo people.